korgoth1/docs.rspamd.com/docs/modules/multimap.md

 * `flags` - One of more flags which MUST be present to match
 * `nflags` - One or more flags which must NOT be present to match
+* `artificial` - set to `true` to include artificial (internally generated) Received headers in matching; by default these are excluded

 Currently available flags are `ssl` (hop used SSL) and `authenticated` (hop used SMTP authentication).